DarwinLM: Evolutionary Structured Pruning of Large Language Models: Experiments

-\textbf{Results on Qwen-2.5-14B-Instruct.} To show the scalability of \sysname, we conduct the pruning on a much larger model, namely Qwen-2.5-14B-Instruct~\citep{qwen2.5}.
-We prune Qwen-2.5-14B-Instruct with the target level 5.
-The results are shown in Table ~\ref{tab:llama3.1}.
-First of all, different from Llama-2-7B and Llama-3.1-8B, the uniform pruned model of Qwen-2.5 obtains satisfactory performance on all benchmarks with 56.9 on average, surpassing ZipLM with similar sparsity.
+We further prune Llama-3.1-8B to 4.6B and Qwen-2.5-14B-Instruct to 8.4B (target level 5), with results in Table~\ref{tab:llama3.1}.
+Similar to Llama-2-7B, uniform pruning leads to catastrophic degradation, with near-random performance on ARC-E (26.0), ARC-C (23.6), and HellaSwag (27.1).
+In contrast, \sysname substantially improves results (59.6, 34.2, 44.6) and achieves the best average performance over uniform pruning and ZipLM.
+After post-compression fine-tuning, \sysname further recovers performance, reaching an average score of 63.7.
+These results demonstrate that \sysname can produce competitive models under various size or runtime constraints with minimal training cost.
+For Qwen-2.5-14B-Instruct, different from Llama-2-7B and Llama-3.1-8B, the uniformly pruned model of Qwen-2.5 obtains satisfactory performance on all benchmarks with 56.9 on average, surpassing ZipLM with similar sparsity.
 This indicates the failure case of ZipLM as it only optimizes the local error of pruning.
-However, \sysname still achieves better than uniform structure.
-Specifically, \sysname obtains 59.4 on average on all benchmarks, outperforming the uniform model.
-After post-compression training with only 2B tokens, the performance of \sysname increases to 68.1, achieving higher downstream accuracy compared with the reference model, OLMO-0424 trained with 2.05T tokens.
+However, \sysname outperforms the uniform baseline, achieving an average score of 59.4 across benchmarks.
+After post-compression training with 10B tokens, performance further improves to 68.1.

+\textbf{Results on MoE Model.} We further extend \sysname to MoE architectures.
+We test our method on Qwen-3-30B-A3B model and the results are shown in Table~\ref{tab:moe}.
+The results show that \sysname consistently outperforms uniform pruning under equivalent parameter settings.
+For example, at 19B parameters, \sysname achieves a 68.8 average, outperforming uniform pruning (67.9), and this advantage holds at 16B as well (63.3 vs. 62.5).
+After 10B token finetuning, the performance recovers from 63.3 to 69.7.
+Despite aggressive pruning from the 30B dense model (75.2), our method maintains strong performance, demonstrating the benefit of \sysname at high sparsity ratios.